All Products

 val region = "cn-hangzhou"

-// Example retry policy configurations:
+// Example of configuring a retry policy:

 val customRetryer = StandardRetryer.newBuilder()